- K-State home

 ARAB 102 - Arabic II Offered Spring semesters In-person and online |

-This intermediate Arabic course focuses on developing skills in text reading, understanding written and spoken Modern Standard Arabic and in writing and speaking grammatically structured more complex sentences.
-Emphasis will be memorizing current usage vocabulary, and on understanding details of the principal grammatical rule communications. used in formal.
+This intermediate Arabic course focuses on developing skills in text reading, understanding written and spoken Modern Standard Arabic and in writing and speaking more complex sentences.
+Emphasis will be on memorizing current usage vocabulary, and understanding details of the principal grammatical rule communications. used in formal.

 |

-The aim of this course is further advance the reading and listening comprehension and expand the capacity to communicate through speaking and writing in Arabic. by acquisition of much of much more Arabic vocabulary and their other related derived words and utilizing them in grammatical correct context.
+The aim of this course is to further advance the reading and listening comprehension and expand the capacity to communicate through speaking and writing in Arabic.
+Through the acquisition of much of much more Arabic vocabulary and their other related derived words and utilizing them in grammatically correct context.

 |